digitalbazaar/bedrock-passport/README.md

 Express middleware that processes a request has been optionally authenticated via `authenticateAll`.
-Code using this call can check if the request is authenticated by testing if `req.user` and `req.user.actor` are set.
+Code using this call can check if the request is authenticated by testing if `req.user` and `req.user.account` are set.

 ### ensureAuthenticated(req, res, next)